mayraviv-tau/FLYTAU/app/README.md

 # FLYTAU Flask Server

 REST API server for the FLYTAU flight booking system.
+This is an academic exercise implementing a flight booking management system.

+## Overview

+This server implements a complete REST API for managing flights, bookings, orders, and administrative reports.
+It has been simplified for academic purposes with plain text password storage and straightforward error handling.

 ## Quick Start